Imperator: Rome - Release Date, Gameplay, Map, and everything else we know!04 Dec 2018 2

 Timeline: Imperator will start in 304 BC (Or 450 AUC) and end around the start of the 1st Century CE.
-No specific dates have been given, but as Christianity is confirmed not to be part of the game at launch, it will probably end before 33 CE.
+No specific dates have been given, but as Christianity is confirmed not to be part of the game at launch, pre-planned content will probably around 33 CE.

 Gamemap: Includes Britannia across to the Indian subcontinent and Tibet, and also stretches from the lower parts of Scandinavia all the way down to Ethiopia.
 The map is divided up into provinces each containing a single city, of which there are over 7000.
+Provinces are grouped into regions.
 There are currently over 400 playable nations.

 “Doesn’t matter in which one you believe in, but if you don’t believe in the official religion you’re not perfectly trusted.
 But whether you worship a bull, or a person who’s been properly and legally crucified… it doesn’t really matter.”

 Trade Goods: Cities can produce trade goods, of which there will be 30-40.
 Having them in your empire grants you buffs and advantages to that local area, but there’s the potential for ‘excess’ goods that can be traded with foreign entities for a buff.
 Stacking surplus resources in a province will grant better bonuses, and if that province is your capital the bonus is applied across your entire polity.

 Trade goods are also used a pre-requisites.
 For example, ‘Wood’ is needed to build/recruit Triremes, 'Iron' is needed for Heavy Infantry and 'Horses' are needed for Heavy Cavalry.

 Start Dates: "I don't want to change start dates."